What is National American Beer Day?

 Pints, mugs, steins, goblets… We love the different ways a beer can be poured up, but the beautiful simplicity of the beer can is not to be overlooked.
 Only having come into existence in the 1930’s, it’s easy to forget that beer cans are still a relatively modern marvel.
 Enjoy the crack, pop, and fizzle of your favorite canned beer on National Beer Can Appreciation Day.

-National American Beer Day - History
+History of National American Beer Day

 While the general history of beer places its beginnings as far back as approximately 7,000 years ago, the now-ubiquitous drink didn’t appear in the United States until the latter years of the 16th century.
 Virginian colonists, likely nostalgic for the alcoholic staple available in pubs everywhere back in England, looked to their corn crops as a possible source for libation creation.
 They began to brew the first-recorded American ales, and in the early years of the 17th century, the first brewery in the New World would appear in what was then called “New Amsterdam,” now known as “Manhattan.”